mukeschShah/centronic-py-2024/README.md

 To make recievers listening to the Centronic USB Stick, the "master sender" is required to add additional senders.
 The "master sender" can either be the wall-mounted transmitter or a remote.

-To program another sender, please follow the beliw instruction
+To program another sender, please follow the below instruction

 **1) Press and hold the programming button on the MASTER SENDER for ~3 seconds** The receiver should confirm with a single "Klack" noise